rufat/noux/README.md

 ![](https://raw.githubusercontent.com/oop/noux/master/demo/public/logo.png)

-NOUX
+Noux
 -
 #### Simple, Easy and Fast State Management for React.JS
-##### You don't need to implement Reducers, Actions and other complex concepts for just only manage the states.
+##### You don't need to implement Reducers, Actions, and other complex concepts to manage the component states.

 ### Install
     npm i noux --save

 ### About
 Noux is using Pub/Sub pattern with [PubSubJS](https://github.com/mroderick/PubSubJS) library.
-This is a experimental project.
-Please try the demo react app to understand this library.
-Please note that this is an experimental concept.
+Please check the [demo page](https://codesandbox.io/s/l329pr2467) to understand it.
+This is an alpha version.
+It still needs some improvements.

-### Initialization
+### Examples
-##### Import and declare "noux" into your main component.
+##### Import and declare Noux in your main component.
 ```javascript
 import noux from 'noux';